What is Your McAfee Subscription Has Expired scam?

 You can press “Skip” to close the install program and use the default settings, or click “Get Started” button to see an quick tutorial that will allow you get to know AdGuard better.

 In most cases, the default settings are enough and you do not need to change anything.
-Each time, when you launch your personal computer, AdGuard will start automatically and stop unwanted ads, stop Your McAfee Subscription Has Expired pop-ups, as well as block harmful or misleading web-sites.
+Each time, when you launch your personal computer, AdGuard will start automatically and stop unwanted ads, block the Your McAfee Subscription Has Expired scam, as well as block harmful or misleading web-sites.
 For an overview of all the features of the application, or to change its settings you can simply double-click on the AdGuard icon, that can be found on your desktop.